jessepav/libgdx-wiki-old/Actions.md

 ## DEPRECATED ##
 **OBSOLETE**
-This page is no longer valid for the current LibGDX build, see [Scene2d Actions section](https://github.com/libgdx/libgdx/wiki/Scene2d#actions) instead.
+This page is no longer valid for the current libGDX build, see [Scene2d Actions section](https://github.com/libgdx/libgdx/wiki/Scene2d#actions) instead.

 ## Actions Overview ##
-There are various available actions in LibGDX ready for you.
+There are various available actions in libGDX ready for you.
 They are in com.badlogic.gdx.scenes.scene2d.actions package.
 I would say that there are 3 kinds of actions:

 ### Animation actions ###
 Animation actions modify various properties of your actor, such as location, rotation, scale and alpha.
 They are: